My Path into Composition

 “Composing is something I find hard not to do.”

-As a performer, I won first prize in the Marion Philharmonic concerto competition, the prize of which was performing as soloist with the Marion Philharmonic (2015).
-I also received second prize at the Jacob’s School of Music Merit Scholarship for Strings (2014).
+As a performer, I won first prize in the Marion Philharmonic Concerto Competition in 2015, which gave me the opportunity to perform as a soloist with the Marion Philharmonic.
+I also received second prize in the Jacobs School of Music Merit Scholarship for Strings in 2014.

 Degrees and Experience

 I graduated magna cum laude from Taylor University in 2016 with a Bachelor’s degree in Music Composition.
-During and after my time there, I played in numerous string quartets and professional orchestras.
-I also have experience teaching cello at a at a variety of skill levels.
+During and after my time at Taylor, I played in numerous string quartets and professional orchestras.
+I also have experience teaching cello at a variety of skill levels.

 Early Days in Composition

 I look back on my early days of composing with immense gratitude.
-I had at least 4 professional musicians take an interest in my compositional skills in meaningful ways.
+At least four professional musicians took a meaningful interest in my compositional skills, and their encouragement played a significant role in my development.

-In my Suzuki method music school, the director of the program (Bill Klickman) gave me a disk to download the notation software Finale.
-After doing this, he would consistently ask me about my progress in writing.
-At this same music school, my cello teacher (Wequin He) asked me two years in a row to write or arrange something that our program’s cello choir could perform.
+At my Suzuki method music school, the program director, Bill Klickman, gave me a disk to download the notation software Finale.
+After that, he regularly asked about my progress in writing.
+My cello teacher at the same school, Wequin He, twice invited me to compose or arrange pieces for our program’s cello choir.

-In addition to my music school teachers, I had two successive music directors in my local church commission works for performance in our services.
-One of these directors (Christi Shamburger), asked me to write a piece for handbells, to which I happily agreed.
-The other (Greg Otis) asked me to write several short pieces for choir, which again I was only too happy to do.
+Beyond my music school mentors, I also had two successive music directors at my local church commission works for performance in services.
+The first, Christi Shamburger, asked me to write a piece for handbells, which I was delighted to compose.
+The second, Greg Otis, commissioned several short pieces for choir, which I eagerly wrote.

-Looking back, I recognize that these compositions were far from masterpieces.
-But to have the thrill of hearing my pieces come to life–it was a massive motivation to keep writing.
-I feel so fortunate to have had these early encouragements in my musical life.
+Looking back, I recognize that these early compositions were far from masterpieces.
+Yet, hearing my pieces come to life was an incredible motivation to keep writing.
+I feel so fortunate to have had these early encouragements in my musical journey.

 Personal Life

-I have a wonderful wife (Elizabeth), as well as a baby girl and newborn son.
+I am blessed with a wonderful wife, Elizabeth, as well as a baby girl and a newborn son.
 My life feels so rich because of them.

-Outside of my family, work, and music, I find it hard to dedicate much time toward other interests.
-That said, however, long walks in nature is high on my list of pastimes.
+Outside of my family, work, and music, I don’t often find time for other pursuits, but I do make space for long walks in nature, which is one of my favorite pastimes.